bbatsov/batsov.com/_posts/2008-09-29-singleton-java-ruby.md

 ---

-I haven’t posted anything lately, but I just received my brand new **Das Keyboard** and now I simply can’t stop typing.
-Recently I’ve been going through some effective technics to implement popular design patterns and I was surprised to see how few people where aware of them.
+I haven’t posted anything lately, but I just received my brand new [Das Keyboard]({% post_url 2008-06-16-das-keyboard %}) and now I simply can’t stop typing.
+Recently I’ve been going through some effective technics to implement popular design patterns and I was surprised to see how few people were aware of them.
 For example since Java 5 the best way to implement the Singleton pattern is simply to use an enum like this: